Bachatero/getting_and_cleaning_data/README.md

  The run_analysis.R script contains a function that:
    * loads dplyr and plyr libraries
-   * sets working directory to ../UCI HAR Dataset, please make sure your working directory has the same directory structure as getdata_projectfiles_UCI HAR Dataset.zip file or make adjustments accordingly
+   * sets working directory to ./UCI HAR Dataset, ( !!!
+Please make sure your working directory has the same directory structure as getdata_projectfiles_UCI HAR Dataset.zip file or make adjustments accordingly !!!)

-   * reads in Samsung experiment test and train data, extracts columns representing mean
+   * reads in Samsung experiment test and train data, extracts columns representing mean ** test measurements in ./test/X_test.txt

  and standard deviation data, labels and merges both sets together, calculates mean value for every column with measurements data and produces a text file for later analysis

 ### More information

+ Use CodeBook.md file for variables description

  For more information about the source files used and the Activity Recognition experiment itself please refer to: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones